nvs/map/README.md

     -- ## Check

-    -- The file list containing Jass scripts that are dependencies of those -- specified in `scripts`.
-Typically, these are the `common.j` and -- `blizzard.j` provided by Warcraft III itself. patch = {
+    -- The file list containing Jass scripts (i.e. files with the extension -- `.j` that are dependencies of those specified in `scripts`.
+    -- Typically, these are the `common.j` and `blizzard.j` provided by -- Warcraft III itself.
+    patch = {
         'common.j',
         'blizzard.j'
     },

-    -- The file list containing Jass scripts to be parsed and combined. scripts = {
+    -- The file list containing Jass scripts (i.e. files with the extension -- `.j`) to be parsed and combined. scripts = {
         'path/to/some/file.j'
     },